 The MoH has developed alert codes to provide a system of communication for an emergency that is easily recognised within the sector.
 These alert codes are issued via the Single Point of Contact (SPoC) system.
 The alert codes outlined below have been adopted for use by the health and disability sector at district, regional and national levels.

-PHASE EXAMPLE SITUATION ALERT CODE Information Confirmation of a potential emergency that may impact in and/or on White New Zealand.
-For example, a new infectious disease with pandemic potential, early warning on volcanic activity or other threat.
-Standby Warning of imminent Code Red alert.
-For example, a possible emergency Yellow in New Zealand such as an imported case of a new and highly infectious disease in New Zealand without local transmission of initial reports of a major mass casualty event within one area of New Zealand which may require assistance from outside the affected region.
-Activation A major emergency exists in New Zealand requiring immediate activation Red of HEPs.
-For example, a large scale epidemic or pandemic or major mass casualty event requiring assistance from outside the affected region.
-Stand down Deactivation of the emergency response.
-For example, end of outbreak, Green epidemic or emergency.
-Recovery activities will continue.
+PHASE EXAMPLE SITUATION ALERT Information Confirmation of a potential emergency that may impact in and/or on White New Zealand.
+For example, a new infectious disease with pandemic · · · · · · · · · · · · · · · · · · · potential, early warning on volcanic activity or other threat. and the same Standby Warning of imminent Code Red alert.
+For example, a possible Yellow 1 emergency rate Child Blas in New Zealand such as an imported case of a new and highly infectious THE BUILDING disease in New Zealand without local transmission of initial reports of AND ADDRESS OF THE PARTY OF THE a major mass casualty event within one area of New Zealand which may Activation A major emergency exists in New Zealand requiring immediate Red activation of HEPs.
+For example, a large scale epidemic or pandemic or major Stand down Deactivation of the emergency response.
+For example, end of Green outbreak,